Downtown Sydney skyline with modern skyscrapers and business district, Sydney, Australia

 Iconic Opera House with Sydney Opera House tour and Bondi Beach & coastal walk, harbor bridge, world-class beaches, and outdoor lifestyle.

-Sydney, Australia is a Warm destination perfect for beach and culture.
-The best time to visit is Sep, Oct, Nov, Mar, & Apr, when weather conditions are ideal.
-Budget travelers can explore from $103/day, while mid-range trips average $259/day.
-Visa required for most travelers.
+Sydney, Australia is a destination with a warm climate, perfect for harbor views and world-class beaches.
+The best time to visit is Sep, Oct, Nov, Mar, Apr, & May, when weather conditions are ideal.
+Budget travel costs around $194/day, while mid-range trips average $397/day.
+Entry rules depend on your passport.

 /day